-The Commission may appoint a Board of Supervisors of Elections consisting of three (3) members who shall be appointed annually by the Commission on or before the first Monday in October.
-Members of the board of supervisors of elections shall be qualified voters of the town.
-The terms of the members of the Board of Supervisors of Elections shall begin on the first Monday in October in the year in which they are appointed and shall run far one (1) year.
+There is hereby created a Board of Supervisors of Elections.
+The Board shall consist of three (3) members who shall be residents of the Town and qualified voters of the Town In addition the Town Administrator and/or the Town Clerk shall serve as alternate members of the Board An alternate member shall only act as a member of the Board when three members have not been appointed to the Board or one of the three regular members is unable to act.
+The Board shall be appointed annually by the Town Commission on or before the first Monday in October.
+The terms of the members of the Board of Supervisors of Elections shall begin on the first Monday in October in the year in which they are appointed and shall be one (1) year.
 Members of the Board of Supervisors of Elections shall not hold, or be candidates for, any town elective office during their term of office.
 The Board shall elect one of its members as chairperson.
 Vacancies on the Board shall be filled by the Commission for the remainder of the unexpired term.
 The compensation of the members of the Board shall be determined by the Commission.
 (Res.
 No. 01-2007, 1-1-08.)
+(Res.
+No. 03-2024, 10-21-24)